-Additional habitat enhancements will be required since we aim to exceed minimum BNG targets of 10% where it is reasonable to do so.
+Additional habitat enhancements will be required since we aim to exceed minimum BNG targets of 10% in England and additionally seek to implement biodiversity net gain voluntarily in Scotland and Wales.
 A site's enhancement features are detailed on a site map which is included in the Biodiversity Management Plan.
 Where it is not considered possible or ecologically advisable to achieve the BNG objective within the site boundary, then off-site enhancements will be considered.
 The BNG metric focusses solely on habitat enhancements and does not score species-based features such as hedgehog tunnels and bird boxes.
-We therefore seek to consider and not overlook these species-based features, which alongside any BNG management can deliver further positive impact.
+The BNG metric is not our only guiding principle and therefore we will consider other potential nature-positive actions, irrespective of their influence on the BNG metric result.